The best foundation you can wear

 This is why it is really important that your skincare products are formulated without strong astringents, which have a real tendency to upset the delicate micro flora.

-Ideally the ingredients within a formula, must be gentle enough to keep your pH levels balanced, that is if you want your skin to remain nice and healthy.
+Ideally the ingredients within an acid mantle cream, must be gentle enough to keep your pH levels balanced, that is if you want your skin to remain nice and healthy.

 THE NAKED TRUTH